JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/wdl_development.rst

    :language: bash

-This page describes how to run a workflow from a `cromwell <https://cromwell.readthedocs.io/en/stable/>`_ command, which is the prefered way to test and develop your WDL.
+This page describes how to run a workflow from a `Cromwell <https://Cromwell.readthedocs.io/en/stable/>`_ command, which is the prefered way to test and develop your WDL.

 Cromwell is a workflow engine that understands and runs WDLs.